13luiscabral13/SDLE/docs/Report.md

 An interruption or failure of a node does not signify a permanent exit from the ring; therefore, it should not result in the rebalancing of the assignment of these partitions.

-## 4. CRDT

-CRDTs (*Conflict-free Replicated Data Types*) are utilized for message exchange both between client-server and among server nodes.
-These data types offer a distinctive approach to addressing consistency in distributed systems, enabling automatic convergence of replicated data, even in the presence of concurrent operations and asynchronous communication between nodes.

-Given that each user should be able to instantiate and delete lists, as well as instantiate and delete items within each list, implementing CRDT for these data structures based on `ORMap` (*Observed Remove Map*) and `Enable Wins` was a prudent choice.
-Indeed, considering the project's context, concurrent deletions and updates of a list or item should promote the persistence of that structure in the system, thereby avoiding information loss.

-To increment the quantity purchased for each item, the `GCounter CRDT` was the suitable choice as it efficiently handles concurrent increments.

-All operations performed on these Delta-enabled CRDTs [3] are idempotent, ensuring the convergence of the current system state and eventual consistency.

 ## 5. References

 - [1] - [Amazon Dynamo](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf)